frederic-perez/AmE-dictionary/dictionary.md

 __press the pocket__
 __pretzel__ _v_ Twist, bend, or contort. _He found the snake pretzeled into a tangle of knots._
 __preventative__ _Preventative antibiotics._
+__prevention is better than cure__ _Prov._ It is better to try to keep a bad thing from happening than it is to fix the bad thing once it has happened. :es: _más vale prevenir que curar_
 __preyed__ _v_
 __prez__ or __Prez__ :two: _n_ _Informal_ President.
 __pries__ _He pries your buttocks apart._